raspiblitz/raspiblitz/FAQ.md

 ## How can I avoid using a prepared blockchain and validate myself?

+Since v1.3 if you use a RaspberryPi 4 syncing and validation the full blockchain yourself is the new default.

 The torrent download use a prepared blockchain to kick start the RaspiBlitz.
 If you want to selft validate you could do this on another more powerful computer and then transfere your own validated blockchain over to the RaspiBlitz.
 Check the options `Copying from another Computer` & `Cloning from a 2nd HDD` described in the [README](README.md) for more details.

 ## I have the full blockchain on another computer.
 How do I copy it to the RaspiBlitz?